 Multiple studies and trials have identified certain potential properties of Gotu Kola, including aiding and enhancing collagen production, improving blood circulation, healing wounds and scars, enhancing cognitive skills, purifying the blood, and rejuvenating the mind and body.

 Gotu Kola (Centella Asiatica) is a leafy perennial herb belonging to the Umbelliferae (Apiaceae) family.
 The plant has tasteless and odorless, small fan-shaped green leaves.
 Research has highlighted that the active ingredients like triterpenoid saponins found throughout the plant give Gotu Kola its medicinal and therapeutic properties2.
-As far as the nutritional value3 of the herb is concerned, Gotu Kola is a rich source of dietary fiber, calcium, vitamins A, B2, C, Calcium, Potassium, and Iron.
+As far as the nutritional value 3 of the herb is concerned, Gotu Kola is a rich source of dietary fiber, calcium, vitamins A, B2, C, Calcium, Potassium, and Iron.
 Gotu Kola is often confused with Brahmi (Bacopa monnieri), however, both herbs are different from each other.

 What does Ayurveda say about Gotu Kola?